 - Oxygen to help you breathe better and lung treatments to loosen and remove thick mucus from your lungs.

 - Ventilator (breathing machine) using a tube or a mask to support your breathing.

-Patients who have other serious illnesses do not recover as well from pneumonia as patients who are not as sick.
+People who have other serious illnesses do not recover as well from pneumonia as people who are not as sick.

 Hospital-acquired pneumonia can be a life-threatening illness.
 Long-term lung damage may occur.